soerenbe/soerenbe-syslog_ng/README.md

     class syslog_ng::destination::network (
       $log_server = undef,               # The IP Adress of the remote source
       $log_port = undef,               # The port of the remote source
       $proto    = "udp",               # The protocol to use.
-Only 'udp' and 'tcp' is supported )
+Only 'udp', 'udp6', 'tcp', or 'tcp6' is supported )
 ```
 ### Defined Type: syslog_ng::filter